mieubrisse/personal-writing/you-need-an-exobrain/post.md

 "Remember to put my ego aside."

-These are valuable.
-But the hardware is fundamentally flawed.
+These are valuable; not to be ignored.
+But they take forever because the hardware is fundamentally flawed.

 You're trying to program a slippery, forgetful piece of meat with rules and systems as if it were a machine.

-Galaxy brain: what if you had an actual machine?
+Galaxy brain: what if you used an actual machine?

 Picture a programmable machine extension to your mind that double-checks all your thinking.
 Let's call it the **exobrain**.

-First, load it up with what's important to you: your values, longterm goals, and the way you want to think.
+First, load it up with what's important to you: your values, longterm goals, and the ideal ways to think.

 Stuff like...